Board of Directors

 HealthAlliance of the Hudson Valley

-David Scarpino, MBA, has over 30 years of experience in hospital financial operations and has served as Chief Financial Officer of HealthAlliance of the Hudson Valley since 2009.
+David Scarpino, MBA, has over 30 years of experience in hospital financial operations.
+David is currently the President and CEO of HealthAlliance of the Hudson Valley.

 Prior, Mr. Scarpino served as Senior Vice President of Finance and Chief Financial Officer for Kingston Hospital and Kingston Regional Health Care System since August 2006.
 His responsibilities were extended to include Benedictine Hospital and HealthAlliance of the Hudson Valley in February 2008.